 Petrus Langenhoven and Kyle Daniel was appointed as the new co-chairs for the Indiana Horticultural Conference and Expo in May 2019.
 They are planning numerous and very exciting changes for the conference.
 Additional tracks are being added to the already great lineup of previous years.
 New tracks such as Urban Agriculture, Hemp Production, Agronomic Crops, and Woman in Agriculture will create additional opportunities to serve our audience.
 A targeted selection of educational tracks, a joint plenary session, a diverse set of expo vendors and ample opportunities for networking will set the stage for a great conference.

-This narrative comes from the perspective of the Indiana Horticultural Society (Dick Hayden), past chairperson of the Indiana Horticultural Congress Peter Hirst, and current Co-Chairs (Petrus Langenhoven and Kyle Daniel) of the Indiana Horticultural Conference & Expo.
+This narrative comes from the perspective of the Indiana Horticultural Society (Dick Hayden), past chairperson of the Indiana Horticultural Congress Peter Hirst, and current Co-Chairs (Petrus Langenhoven,) (Stephen Meyers), and Nathan Deppe of the Indiana Horticultural Conference & Expo.